Don’t go to Saba Island in the Caribbean

 On this five-square-mile island, you will experience three distinct ecosystems: coastal/tide pool, dry forest, and rain/elfin forest.
 Where else can you experience such diversity in such a small place?
 Nowhere.

-I went out with Crocodile James, a local hiking guide (and all-around interesting and quirky guy), to experience hiking in Saba’s three ecosystems.
+I went hiking with Crocodile James, a local hiking guide (and all-around interesting and quirky guy), to experience hiking in Saba’s three ecosystems.
 The hiking on Saba is challenging, considering the only piece of flat land on the island is the 1,300-foot airport runway!
 Be ready to sweat!

 Expect a lot of up and down and even some scrambling at times.
 However, the trails are maintained extremely well by the Saba Conservation Foundation.
 You can tell that hiking on Saba is revered by the locals based on how well they take care of the trails.